das-projects/deepOCR/README.md

 # Use the predictor object to detect and recognize text
 predictor = ocr_predictor(pretrained=True)

-# test using the best model!
+# show the predictor output!
 result = predictor(doc)
 result.show(doc)